Oded-Ben-Yair/quiz-app/README.md

 ## Project Overview

 This is a **Trivia Quiz App** built using React for the frontend and Node.js with Express for the backend.
 The app dynamically fetches quiz questions from a MongoDB database, allowing users to participate in a timed quiz, submit their scores, and view a leaderboard of top scores.
+The questions are curated by an AI model to ensure diversity in difficulty and topics.

 ## Features

+- **Diverse Question Set**: The app uses questions curated by an AI model, which ensures a wide variety of topics and balanced difficulty levels.
 - **Randomized Questions**: Each game presents 15 random questions, 5 each from easy, medium, and hard difficulty levels.
 - **Timed Quiz**: Users have a limited amount of time to answer each question.
 - **Score Submission**: At the end of the quiz, users can submit their scores to a leaderboard.